Are you new to Smart Home devices?

 Here are some information’s, if you are new or not familiar with smart home devices, and maybe you would like to give it a try?

 The reality is that smart home devices can be any devices that will transform the management of your household and ease your life.
-What is today called Smart Home was previously in the 90’s called “home automation.”
-Now, since the internet has become so accessible, it consists of an array of devices connected to your Smartphone and to the internet.
-Those devices allow you to perform different tasks and also to solve some problems, in an easy and fast way, sometimes even remotely (from your office, while traveling or else).
-Your smart device can allow you to turn on a light with your voice — turn on, increase or decrease the AC or heating system from your office or car before returning home, opening the garage door upon your arrival, unlocking the front door for your children when they return from school while you are still at the office or stuck in traffic, and much more… but it can also do so much more with just a little bit of "homework" on your part, and of course, a little investment.
+What is today called Smart Home was previously in the 90’s called “home automation”.
+Now, since the internet has become so accessible, it consists of an array of devices connected to your Smartphone or Tablet and to the internet.
+Those devices allow you to perform different tasks and sometimes to even indicate or solve some problems, offering an easy and fast way, sometimes even remotely (from your office, while traveling or else) to take care of the issue or task.
+Your smart device can allow you to turn on a light with your voice — turn on, increase or decrease the AC or heating system from your office or car before returning home, opening the garage door upon your arrival, unlocking the front door for your children when they return from school while you are still at the office or stuck in traffic, find out about a water leak, a fire ... and much more… but it can also do so much more with just a little bit of "homework" on your part, and of course, it implies a little investment.

 If it seems to you as if everything is getting smart, you are right!
 While home lighting and security have long been the most common categories for smart home, now refrigerators, stoves and dishwashers, along with washing machines, even window shades and air-conditioners are all getting integrated Wi-Fi and smart features.
 Eventually all appliances will become Smart ones.
 Not only will the users benefit from unlimited access and control of their household, the smart homes will also be more budget friendly.